Blueprint by Photocyanthesis

 Photocyanthesis are members of Photoworks’ Photography Club, an initiative enabling young people from Brighton & Hove to meet regularly, develop their camera skills alongside a professional photographer, produce photography and gain an Arts Award qualification.

-For this edition the club has continued its successful partnership with Royal Pavilion & Museums.
-The group has been supported by photographer Lynn Weddle, specialist support worker Reuben Davidson and Royal Pavilion & Museums’ Youth Engagement Team.
+For this edition the club continued its successful partnership with Royal Pavilion & Museums.
+The group was supported by photographer Lynn Weddle, specialist support worker Reuben Davidson and Royal Pavilion & Museums’ Youth Engagement Team.

 “Photography Club has been fun.
 I like working with other people with the same interests and passions.
 We have worked really well together.
 It’s been difficult, but good giving it a go and learning new methods.” says 14 year old participant, Holly.

-Visitors can see Photocyanthesis’ exhibition Blueprint displayed on the museum’s South Balcony from 4 May until 9 June.
+Photocyanthesis’ exhibition Blueprint was displayed on the museum’s South Balcony from 4 May to 9 June 2019.